cube-drone/arkham_gameslab/wasteland/epoch.md

     - The 'Stockpile', 'Exploratory Party', and 'Outpost' Emplacements may not be swapped out.
     - The new Emplacement may not be used this turn.
     - The old Emplacement may still be used this turn.
+    - Any Common Salvage cards on the old emplacement are returned to the deck at the end of the turn.
   - Adds Salvage to the Stockpile.
 (See the Week Track)

 ### NIGHT ###